dkotter/Highlight-Scheduled-Posts/readme.txt

 1. Screenshot of Post Edit Screen with 1 scheduled post and 1 published post

 == Changelog ==

+= 0.2 =
+* Code cleanup.
+* Remove some unneeded variables that were meant to be global variables.
+* Add docblocks.
+* Add better spacing.

 = 0.1 =
 * Initial Release.